 I asked him about possible target industries, size, or types of companies, or relevant background and applicable strengths.
 With each of these inquiries, I consistently felt that he was making me draw this information out of him.

-Because Joe Blank was not forthcoming in discussing his situation, I wasn't able to help him in the manner that he had hoped.
+Because Steve Blank was not forthcoming in discussing his situation, I wasn't able to help him in the manner that he had hoped.
 He essentially wanted the return on his investment-without having to make any investment.
-24 can I help you.
-That's when you can tell me that you are in transition and looking for a VP of sales position.